Marie Popelin: Political activities

 Marie Popelin participated in two feminist conferences in Paris in 1889, and established the Belgian League for the Rights of Women (Ligue belge du droit des femmes) in 1892 with the assistance of Isala Van Diest and Léonie La Fontaine.
 Popelin was a friend of American feminist May Wright Sewall, who she had met in Paris in 1889, and with Sewall's encouragement, the Belgian section of the International Council of Women was established from 1893.
 Popelin's efforts to create an independent feminist movement outside the political pillars, not linked to the Catholic, Liberal, or Socialist parties, were only a partial success.
 The National Council of Belgian Women (Conseil national des femmes belges), created in 1905, received only limited support from the women's sections of the political parties.

 In spite of this tepid initial reception, many of Popelin objectives were met before her death in 1913.
 These legislative reforms did not, however, include two of Popelin's most important demands: universal adult suffrage, and equal access to the liberal professions for women. acknowledge Marie Popelin's central role in the creation of a Belgian feminist movement.

 Commemoration

 Popelin has been commemorated in numerous ways within Belgium.
 She featured on a Belgian postage stamp during the International Women's Year of 1975, and a road in Saint-Josse-ten-Noode was named after her in 2008.
-In 2011, Popelin, together with the first Belgian female doctor, Van Diest, were depicted on the Belgian two euro commemorative coin for the 1st centenary of the International Woman's Day.
+In 2011, Popelin, together with the first Belgian female doctor, Van Diest, were depicted on the Belgian two euro commemorative coin for the 1st centenary of the International Women's Day.
 In De Grootste Belg, a 2005 Flemish television poll to find the greatest Belgian of all time, Marie Popelin was ranked 42nd.

 On 16 December 2020, Google celebrated her 174th birthday with a Google Doodle.